gosperisland/ide/README.txt

 Startup
 ------------
-I currently have LearningMain as main. it runs a Learning demo with a one dimensional hyper-axis, learning classification of the thresholding of euclidean/scalar distance.
+I currently have LearningMain as main. it runs a Learning demo - classification of the thresholding of euclidean distance.

 Compiling
 -----------------